billzhonggz/PersonalWebsite/README.md

 home: true
 heroImage: /hero.jpg
 actionText: Know more about me →
-actionLink: /about/
+actionLink: /about/index
 features:
     - title: Teaching at UIC
-      details: I am a teaching assistant in UIC.
-Click "Teaching" button at the navbar for related infomation.
+      details: I am a teaching assistant at UIC.
+Checkout "Teaching" menu at the navbar for related infomation.
     - title: Interests
       details: Computer technologies, photography, public transportations, social science, and bangumi.
     - title: This Website